ykwon0407/wdro_local_perturbation/README.md

 # Principled Learning Method for Wasserstein Distributionally Robust Optimization with Local Perturbations
-In this repository, we provide all python codes used in the paper 'Principled Learning Method for Wasserstein Distributionally Robust Optimization with Local Perturbations'.
+This repository is for ICML 2020 anonymous review.
+We provide all python codes used in the paper 'Principled Learning Method for Wasserstein Distributionally Robust Optimization with Local Perturbations'.

 ## Create virtual environment
 ```